 Perhaps the ultimate compliment is ‘male’ and ‘female.’
 Movement is described as an attraction, a coming together is such a way that in sexual union the boundaries between the two are dissipated.
-Where the self ends is temporarily not discernible.
+At some point where the self ends may not be discernible.

 Similarly, in no case is it sensible to speak of the victory of a left hand, a high point, an electron, expansion, a south pole, the Yang or the female over its compliment.
 Yet we have in our language a word which indicates that this is not so.
 That word is ‘right.’

 Taking just a few of its many meanings, consider that most of us are right-handed, that moral rectitude is talked about as being in the right, that liberty means having rights, that we speak of a vehicle as having the right of way and that when we wish to say that someone has understood what we believe to be true we say, “You’re right.”
 Where did this one-sidedness come from?

 Pre-Christian ontological mythologies offers the concept that the first creatures who had the appearance of life were the children of mother earth.
 Perhaps a bit later they came from the mating of mother earth and father sky.
 But by the time we get to Rome, the tale of Romulus and Remus had them raised by a she-wolf.
 Now the idea of combativeness, wolfishness if you will, focuses on domination or ruling over, or a pack ruling over.